Who We Serve

 - Mindfulness for Adults

 Understanding and embracing who you are through the use of art, writing and mindfulness.
-The objective of this eight-session class module focuses on decreasing negative self-perceptions and replacing them with a stronger, positive sense of self.
+The objective of this eight-session class module (starting May 7th) focuses on decreasing negative self-perceptions and replacing them with a stronger, positive sense of self.
 The combination of the creative arts therapies with mindfulness will enhance the way you see yourself and the world around you.
 No art skills required.
 All materials are included.

 If interested, please contact Rhonda Hauge: email@example.com.